The thermal view of singularity-free scalar-tensor spacetimes

 \section{Abstract}

-The two-parameter inhomogeneous and time-dependent Pimentel solution of Brans-Dicke theory is analyzed to probe the new thermal view in which General Relativity is the zero-temperature (equilibrium) state of scalar-tensor gravity.
+The two-parameter inhomogeneous and time-dependent Pimentel solution of Brans-Dicke theory is analyzed to probe and extend the new thermal view in which General Relativity is the zero-temperature (equilibrium) state of scalar-tensor gravity.
 As the parameters vary, we uncover phenomenology not found before with other exact solutions, nor contemplated thus far in the general theory.
 In the process, we also discuss the anomalous limit to General Relativity of the Pimentel geometry and show how the Mars solution of the Einstein equations is its Einstein frame version, elucidating the relation between these geometries.